 It took some work, but I climbed onto his back.
 His fur was soft and warm.
 I grabbed onto his antlers, and he took off running.
 Soon the ground was far beneath us as we flew through the starry sky.
 The stars faded to clouds as we descended on my town.
 Rudolph dropped me off at the ally where Ezra disappeared.
 He flew off into the night.

 The snow was coming down hard and thick.
-My body was shaking uncontrollably, and my teeth chattered.
+My body shivered, and my teeth chattered.
 I could barely see a foot in front of me.
-I heard a woman’s voice, muffled from the snow.
+Then, I heard a woman’s voice, muffled from the snow.

 “Hellen!
 Hellen!
 Where are you?”